-Dr. Arno Solin is an Assistant Professor (tenure-track) in Machine Learning at the Department of Computer Science at Aalto University, Finland.
-He also holds an Adjunct Professorship (Title of Docent) at Tampere University and is the coordinating professor of the ‘Next-generation Data-efficient Deep Learning’ program of the Finnish Center of Artificial Intelligence (FCAI).
+Dr. Arno Solin is an Assistant Professor (tenure-track) in Machine Learning and Academy of Finland Research Fellow at the Department of Computer Science at Aalto University, Finland.
+He also holds an Adjunct Professorship (Title of Docent) at Tampere University, serves as a member of the Young Academy Finland, and is the coordinating professor of the ‘Next-generation Data-efficient Deep Learning’ program of the Finnish Center of Artificial Intelligence (FCAI).
 His research interests are in data-efficient machine learning, with a special interest in probabilistic methods for real-time inference and sensor fusion.

 Previously Arno worked as a team-lead in industry (2015–2017) and held an Academy of Finland post-doctoral fellowship (2017–2020).
 He has also held visiting researcher positions in Prof. Neil Lawrence’s group at the University of Sheffield (2013), the Computational and Biological Learning Lab (CBL) at the University of Cambridge (2017–2018), and Prof. Thomas Schön’s group at Uppsala University (2019).
 He is a co-author of the book Applied Stochastic Differential Equations, published by Cambridge University Press.

 Machine Learning: Probabilistic methods, data-efficient machine learning, Gaussian processes, approximate inference, deep probabilistic models, real-time inference, reinforcement learning.